Millennium Philcon... Flights From Hell

 Alyse (god, I love this woman...) stayed

 at O'Hare until I got there.
-She had just as good a time on
+She had just as good a time waiting for

-my flight as I did... *sigh* She met me at the gate, and we
+my flight as I did flying on it... *sigh* She met me at the gate, and we

 realized that since my flight to Philadelphia left at 7am